osharif12/springboot-kafka-project/README.md

 # springboot-kafka-project
+Apache Kafka is a popular distributed streaming platform used by many top companies.
+It can publish and subscribe to streams of records as well as store them in a durable, fault tolerant, and scalable way.
+It can also process streams of data in real time as they occur.
 This project demonstrates the basics of Apache Kafka and uses Zookeeper, AWS, and Springboot.
 I will outline how to create a cluster of multiple Kafka brokers and Zookeeper nodes on three AWS EC2 instances.
 I will also demonstrate how to use Spring Boot to create a custom Kafka producer to send records to the Kafka cluster with specified topic.

 ## Configure AWS EC2 Instances
 You will create three EC2 instances on AWS.
 Eeach instance will host a Zookeeper node to manage the cluster and a Kafka broker to handle producers and consumers.